 Although Chipola does not require a foreign language for completion of the AA Degree, all state universities in Florida have a foreign language requirement for their Bachelor's Degree.
-The universities recommend that their foreign language requirement be fulfilled by taking two years of a single language at the high school level or 8-10 hours at the community college level.
+The universities recommend that their foreign language requirement be fulfilled by taking two years of a single foreign language at the high school level or 8-10 hours at the community college level.
 Most Florida universities will admit AA Degree holders without a foreign language; however, the student must complete the requirement before earning the Bachelor's Degree.
-Since Fall 1997, the University of Florida will only accept students who have completed their foreign language requirement before applying.
+The University of Florida and Florida State University will only accept students who have completed their foreign language requirement before applying.